 We work with expert witnesses to review all the records.
 They can testify that your doctor failed to follow accepted procedures, and this failure caused the problems that you now suffer from.
 During this process, we collect essential information to support your claim, including:

 It is also important that we investigate and determine if you have a case within Florida's statute of limitations, which is two years from when the patient knew that the injury occurred.
 Some situations can extend the timeline, but these are rare.

 If you wait too long, it can be more difficult to collect important documents.
 Therefore, you are encouraged to reach out to a medical malpractice lawyer as soon as possible if you believe your injuries were caused by a medical mistake.

 Mothers suffering injuries due to the negligence of health care providers should know they are entitled to compensation.
-Damages you can recover through a medical malpractice claim include:

 Upon investigation, we can determine if there was a fault in the labor and delivery setting.
 The first step to start this process is to discuss the details of your case with our epidural injury lawyer.